-Derwent Hill welcomes people with special needs and disabilities
+Derwent Hill welcomes people with special educational needs and disabilities

 Our aim is to ensure that we provide an appropriate and valuable experience for participants with special needs.
 We welcome people with disabilities and have made progress towards making our accommodation, grounds and activities more accessible.

-The Lakes Wing of the Education Centre has a high standard of accessibility including ramps, a lift, and a well-equipped bathroom that includes a changing bed and hoist.
+The Lakes Wing of the Education Centre has a high standard of accessibility including ramps, a lift, and a well-equipped bathroom.

 We have an all-terrain electric wheelchair available for use on courses, a minibus with ramp and wheelchair space, and have some specialist equipment for outdoor activities.